mgechev/angularjs-in-patterns/README.md

 - Composite
 - Observer

 They state that the view is composition of components.
 In AngularJS the situation is similar.
-Our views are formed by a composition of directives and DOM elements.
+Our views are formed by a composition of directives and DOM elements, on which these directives could be applied.

 Lets look at the following example: